abdelali221/Arduino-Toolz/README.md

  - b 0.9.2 (fixed bugs/changed serialread stuff)
  - b 0.9.3 (major serial command system update)
  - b 0.9.4 (bug fixes/updated serial system)
- - 1.0 (FIRST RELEASE!)
+ - 1.0 (First Stable Release)
- - 2.0 (MAJOR UPDATE)
+ - 2.0 (Code was entirely rewritten)
- - 2.1 (added UltraR to V2/mproved user-friendliness)
+ - 2.1 (Added UltraR to V2/Improved user-friendliness)
  - 2.2 (Major update : Decreased RAM usage to a THIRD of what it used to be/ Fused the Serial-Only with the LCD version)
  - 2.3 (Improved LCD displays compatibility/ Fixed some minor bugs)

 # Notes :

-	DON'T USE THE Arduino-ToolzV1 NOR Arduino-ToolzV2_OLD SINCE THEY ARE BOTH OUTDATED, Use ArduinoToolzV2 instead.
+	Please do not use Arduino-ToolzV1 nor Arduino-ToolzV2_OLD since they are outdated and/or broken, Use ArduinoToolzV2 instead.